Júnior Morasco

 mattered.

-Accessible Web · IGD
+Benchmarking · Accessible Web ·

-On the technical side, I studied accessible structures, ARIA implementation and screen reader behaviors.
-On the design side, I explored typography, color systems, illustrations, motion and descriptive narration.
+On the technical side, accessible structure, ARIA, screen reader behaviors.
+On the design side, typography, color, illustrations, motion and narration.
+Every decision had a reason behind it.

-The Delivery Section 05 · Handcrafted & tested with children
+The Delivery Handcrafted & tested with children

 Handcrafted.